apache/arrow-cookbook/python/CONTRIBUTING.rst

 Bulding the Python Cookbook
 ===========================

-The python cookbook is based on Sphinx documentation system.
+The python cookbook uses the Sphinx documentation system.

 Running ``make py`` from the cookbook root directory (the one where the ``README.rst`` exists) will install all necessary dependencies